 District land managers are stewards of public lands and strive to protect and preserve not only the land’s natural resources but also any known cultural resources, as well…

-The most significant resources on district lands perhaps are mounds or middens containing human remains at the southern end of the district in Indian River County.
-Dotting the shoreline of the upper St. Johns River are smaller middens containing little more than sherds of pottery and broken shells — the garbage piles of antiquity.
+Perhaps the most significant cultural resources on District lands are mounds or middens containing human remains at the southern end of the District in Indian River County.
+Also dotting the shoreline of the upper St. Johns River are smaller middens containing little more than sherds of pottery and broken shells — the garbage piles of antiquity.

-“All the different bumps in the landscape are middens that have different meanings,” Miller says.
+“Oftentimes, bumps in the landscape are middens that have different meanings,” Olson says.
 “Not all mounds are burial mounds.
 Some might have been ceremonial; others, people may have lived on their peaks.”

-Cultural resource training not only helps district staff identify potential sites, but can potentially prevent the accidental destruction of a site.
+Cultural resource training not only helps District staff recognize potential sites but can potentially prevent the accidental destruction of a site.